 Mother Teresa of Calcutta could not get rid of all slums in Calcutta, but her model of personally relating to the individuals in those slums gave them dignity, honour and self-worth enough to die as a human beings.
 The kingdom of Jesus was present in her actions.
 Chavara adopted the model of 'doing all good' for God's people.
 Hence, no human domain was alien to him.
 He bought land to cultivate and feed people so that the institutions he founded may have sustainability.
 He was not waiting for the big things to happen.
 He showed in his life the value of sacrifices which encouraged people to save a handful of rice (pidiyari) for the starving and needy.
 Kingdom is all about announcing and realizing the good news of God's wonderful love and kindness.
 It may be done in wonderful ways, diversified manner depending on the person engaged.
 William James, an American Psychologist said: "The best use of life is to spend it for something that outlasts it."
 The truth is that only the kingdom of God lasts; only God and his designs will last.
-Anything we do to God is part of his kingdom; so, our committed service to humanity, love, worship, fellowship, nurturing others' growth, etc., are worthy tasks and projects in his kingdom and will last forever
+Anything we do to God is part of his kingdom; so, our committed service to humanity, love, worship, fellowship, nurturing others' growth, etc., are worthy tasks and projects in his kingdom and will last forever holistic and all-encompassing.
+To those familiar with only a western type of Christianity with its more aggressive styles, he offered an alternative Indian and eastern style by his personality and functional ways while living with the constraints of the Church institutionalism of the time.
+Chavara contributed to the fostering of organic diversity in Kerala's social space through his humble yet farsighted personal initiatives.
+It is with the aim of wholesome development of the society that he initiated all his new ventures.

 Chavara lifted his own platform, that is, Christianity to a higher level, that all could see the value and worth of religion in the public sphere.
 He elevated Christianity from its cultural and institutional constraints.
-He gave Christianity in Kerala a viable secular platform that has contributed to the overall growth of Kerala.1 As a man with deep spiritual roots, his vision naturally became more holistic and all-encompassing.
-To those familiar with only a western type of Christianity with its more aggressive styles, he offered an alternative Indian and eastern style by his personality and functional ways while living with the constraints of the Church institutionalism of the time.
-Chavara contributed to the fostering of organic diversity in Kerala's social space through his humble yet farsighted personal initiatives.1 It is with the aim of wholesome development of the society that he initiated all his new ventures.
+He gave Christianity in Kerala a viable secular platform that has contributed to the overall growth of Kerala.
+As a man with deep spiritual roots, his vision naturally became more

-1Chatterjee, "Foreword" to The Life and Legacy of Saint Kuriakose Elias Chavara, iii.
+&lt;sup>1Chatterjee, "Foreword" to The Life and Legacy of Saint Kuriakose Elias Chavara, iii.